Point Lookout: a free weekly publication of Chaco Canyon Consulting

 But when this approach fails, it fails spectacularly.
 People ask questions: "What went wrong?" or, "I thought you said it was working, what happened?"
 Or, the dreaded, "When did you find out it wasn't working?"
 And "Why didn't you tell us immediately?"
 One lie leads to another and another and soon the subterfuge is revealed.
 The authors of such reports are lucky if they can remain in their jobs.

 Even if you don't personally succumb to any of these temptations, remaining in an organization where these patterns are common can be a high-risk decision, because they threaten management effectiveness.
 If your supervisor directs you to report false positive status, you might have little choice but to comply, but recognize that the health of the enterprise is questionable.
 An early exit from the organization is advisable if you can find a way to make it happen in an acceptable manner.
-First in this series Go to top Top Next issue: New Virtual Meetings for Teams Next Issue
+Intentionally Misreporting Status: I First issue in this series Go to top Top Next issue: New Virtual Meetings for Teams Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info